- What time is the service at Bowman United Methodist?

 Yes and no…our pastor will preach series of sermons throughout the year but not always!
 He is always open to the leading of the Holy Spirit and though he may have prepared one message…he is open to another if the Lord leads in that direction.

 Absolutely, most Sundays of the year.
 Because we are a smaller church, it is very easy to connect with the pastor.

 - What should I do with my kids?

 Your kids are more than welcome to be in the sanctuary with us.
 In fact, we love having children in our services.
 We have activity bags for children and the last 3 full rows of pews are saved especially for our parents with small children.
 We have nursery workers available if needed.

 - What about the sacraments?

-We celebrate two sacraments: Baptism and Holy Communion.
+We celebrate two sacraments: Baptism and Communion.
 Baptisms happen when individuals or their parents are ready for them (both Infant Baptism and Believer’s Baptism are celebrated here).
-And we celebrate Holy Communion the 1st Sunday of each month, and at a few special occasions as well.
-“All who love Christ, earnestly repent of their sin and seek to live in peace with one another are invited to join us in offering our prayer of thanksgiving and receive the body and blood of Christ”—regardless of age or church membership.
+We celebrate Communion the 1st Sunday of each month, and at a few special occasions as well.
+We invite all who are born again believers to take of Communion regardless of age or church membership.